 Verto offers all students a high-quality education at a smarter cost and an affordable path for low-income families.
 Your contribution will change the future trajectories of these students.

-Students in the lowest income quartile receive ~$3,200 in Pell per semester.
+Students in the lowest income quartile receive up to $5,750 in Pell/Stafford replacement grants per semester.

 The Verto Fund will close the remaining gap for an estimated 500 students in 2022.

 The Verto Fund accepts cash donations via wire transfer, EFT, securities, or check.
 All donations are 100% tax-deductible.

 Every dollar you donate to the Verto Fund goes directly to student scholarships.
 No contributions will fund Verto operations or Verto Fund expenses.